 Chew On This: Farmers Are Using Food Waste To Make Electricity

-(This story was produced as part of a collaboration with the PBS NewsHour
+This story was produced as part of a collaboration with the PBS NewsHour

 As the season of big holiday meals kicks off, it's as good a time as any to reflect on just how much food goes to waste.